AuroraD-Hub/RT-final_assignment/README.md

 * the user takes full control of the robot and drives it with the keyboard
 * the user takes control of the robot, but it is assisted to avoid collisions

 This interface is developed as three nodes that subscribes and publish to different topics and it implements different functions for every modality.
 The 'interface_node' manages directly the user interface, 'callbacks_node' calls every time the callback functions of the subscribers and 'driver_node' control the robot both with respect to the minimum distances from the obstacles and to user inputs in user-controlling modalitites.
-This nodes communicates with custom service.
+This nodes communicate with custom service.
+Here you can find the corresponding documentation: https://aurorad-hub.github.io/RT1-III_assignment/

 ## Simulation topics used
 ### Reach new goal ###